From Almost a Child Bride to a Doctor in the Making – Here’s Disha’s Inspiring Story

-23 year old Marthal is currently an accountant at a BPO in Chennai.
-Her small stature and pleasant smile hides a lot of what she has had to go through.
+23-year-old Marthal is currently an accountant at a BPO in Chennai.
+Her small stature and pleasant smile hide a lot of what she has had to go through.
 While for many in her community of Vyasarpadi, the job of an accountant might be coveted, Marthal has bigger dreams.

-VCEP’s method of intervention involves ensuring children stay in school and away from child labour and child marriage through soccer.
-And boy did soccer work for Marthal!
-It helped her stay in school; VCEP was able to see her potential and push her to appear for the civil service examinations.
+Marthal would not have reached this milestone, had she not been reenrolled in school by CRY project SCSTEDS when she dropped out in the 8th grade.
+The SCSTEDS method of intervention involves ensuring children stay in school and away from child labor and child marriage through soccer.
+And boy, did soccer work for Marthal!
+It helped her stay in school and seeing her potential, CRY pushed her to appear for the civil service examinations.

-Currently her priority is her family and being there for them but she is sure that her dream of being a civil servant is only on hold for now.
+Currently, her priority is her family and being there for them but she is sure that her dream of being a civil servant is only on hold for now.
 She’s going to make her dreams come true and change the image of Vyasarpadi.
-“While we have a notorious image across the city, we know that we care for the world.
-We can do well.
-Civil service is my tool to let the world know about this.”
+“While we have a notorious image across the city, we know that we can do well.
+Civil Services will be my way to prove this to the world!”